nell devitt

 The Fine Art of Fine Craft, Gallery G, Tenafly, NJ

-1992 Shadow and Light, Adams Art Gallery, Dunkirk, NY
+1992 Shadow + Light, Adams Art Gallery, Dunkirk, NY

 1991 Monarch Tile National, San Angelo Museum of Fine Arts, San Angelo, TX